cs3org/OCM-API/IETF-RFC.md

 ~~~~~
   {
-    "(request-target)": "post /path",
+    "@request-target": "post /path",
     "content-length": 380,
     "date": "Mon, 08 Jul 2024 14:16:20 GMT",
-    "digest": "SHA-256=U7gNVUQiixe5BRbp4Tg0xCZMTcSWXXUZI2\\/xtHM40S0=",
+    "content-digest": "SHA-256=U7gNVUQiixe5BRbp4Tg0xCZMTcSWXXUZI2\\/xtHM40S0=",
     "host": "hostname.of.the.recipient",
     "Signature": "keyId=\"https://author.hostname/key\",algorithm=\"rsa-sha256\",headers=\"content-length date digest host\",signature=\"DzN12OCS1rsA[...]o0VmxjQooRo6HHabg==\""
   }
 ~~~~~

-* '(request-target)' contains the reached endpoint and the used method,
+* '@request-target' (optional) contains the reached endpoint and the used method,
 * 'content-length' is the total length of the payload of the request,
 * 'date' is the date and time when the request has been sent,
-* 'digest' is a checksum of the payload of the request,
+* 'content-digest' is a checksum of the payload of the request,
 * 'host' is the hostname of the recipient of the request (remote when signing outgoing request, local on incoming request),